VectorInstitute/aieng-template-implementation/README.md

 ## Getting Started

-To get started with this bootcamp:

-1. [Change or modify the following steps based your needs].
+To get started with this bootcamp (*Change or modify the following steps based your needs.*):
-2. Clone this repository to your machine.
+1. Clone this repository to your machine.
-3. Follow the installation and setup instructions [installation and setup instruction file] in the `docs/` directory to prepare your environment.
+2. *Include setup and installation instructions here.
+For additional documentation, refer to the `docs/` directory.*
-4. Begin with each topic in the `reference_implementations/` directory, as guided by the README files.
+3. Begin with each topic in the `reference_implementations/` directory, as guided by the README files.

 ## License
 *Add appropriate LICENSE for this bootcamp in the main directory.*
 This project is licensed under the terms of the [LICENSE] file located in the root directory of this repository.